cghimire/Encryption-Decryption-Application/README.md

 ## Installation <a name = "installation"></a>
 ***
-Just need to install [NetBeans IDE](https://netbeans.apache.org/download/nb121/nb121.html)to run the java application.
+Just need to install [NetBeans IDE](https://netbeans.apache.org/download/nb121/nb121.html) to run the java application.

 Note: Upload CryptKeeper file to run the application

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

 This is a group project-- big thanks to Melissa, Wesley, and Rahul for the contribution!